Is your Pyrex exploding? A friend of mine from high school was baking something in Pyrex glassware. It exploded in her oven.

 The people in the stories I refer to all claim that thermal shock was not involved and that their explosions were totally out of the blue.
 This is what concerns me.
 It’s possible they had Pyrex glassware in perfect condition that exploded.

-There are also articles online calling this a hoax, which given that it just happened to a very well-educated friend of mine, I don’t believe.
+There are also articles online calling this a hoax, which I don’t believe, given that it just happened to a very well-educated friend of mine.

 FAQs About Pyrex Breaking

-Most of the time you can put Pyrex glass in the oven.
+You can usually put Pyrex glass in the oven.
 However, there is an important factor to keep in mind.
-Your Pyrex is not resistant to thermal shock, therefore, you should not move your Pyrex from one temperature extreme to the other.
+Your Pyrex is not resistant to thermal shock, so you should not move it from one temperature extreme to the other.

-For example, do not take your Pyrex out of the refrigerator and immediately place it in the oven.
-Instead, let your Pyrex cool down and get closer to room temperature before placing it in the oven.
+For example, do not take your Pyrex out of the refrigerator and immediately put it in the oven.
+Instead, let it cool down and get closer to room temperature before placing it in the oven.

-Pyrex is not resistant to thermal shock, therefore, there are instances where Pyrex glassware can explode when it is moved from a hot environment to a cold one and vice versa.
+Pyrex is not resistant to thermal shock; therefore, there are instances where Pyrex glassware can explode when moved from a hot environment to a cold one and vice versa.
 In short, avoid exposing your Pyrex to extreme temperature changes at all times.

 Photo credit: Flickr/technodad